Buckle up kids, we’re going to school.

 But back to Amethyst Kelly.
 Thanks in part to Azealia Banks’ rousing interview, but eventually Amethyst sort of fell off, to many Black people’s relief.
 Her departure signaled to white and non-Black (and any misguided Black) executives that white people would no longer be widely accepted and praised by the Black community for cultural appropriation.
 While Amethyst Kelly was gone, there was an uptick of non-white but still non-Black artists doing virtually the same exact thing she did.
 The only difference was they were ethnic, so non-Black, and unfortunately even a lot of Black, fans rooted for them, hard.
 So where would that leave Amethyst Kelly in her eventual return as well as artists coming after her?
 Blackfishing.

 Even before her more blatant visual blackfishing shown above in the far right image, Amethyst Kelly also used collagen to make her lips bigger and other plastic surgery (including body surgery) in order to give a black-ER aesthetic while still retaining her original skin color and blonde hair color.
 More glaringly back then was her “vocal blackface” where she used a very overt and heavy BAVE affectation in her rapping in order to appeal to fans.
-She is Australian and in her interviews you know full-well she has a very strong Australian dialect.
+She is Australian and in her interviews you know full well she has a very strong Australian dialect.
 Her rap voice is not only blatantly BAVE, but is specifically a very southern version of it, and seeing as she was signed by T.I., this cannot be a coincidence.
 Amethyst Kelly being praised and lauded for her “music” in a voice and style that isn’t even remotely close to her authentic self is simply deplorable for her, T.I., her team, and any and all apologizers and excusers.

 Now we finally come to Jesy Nelson, my main reason for writing this article in the first place.
 Her responses to the backlash she has received for blackfishing also inspired the title of this article.

-Let me start by stating, I Just got into Little Mix’s music and became aware of the girls, some of their history, and have heard their music.
+Let me start by stating that I Just got into Little Mix’s music and became aware of the girls, some of their history, and have heard their music.
 I also saw Leigh-Anne Pinnock’s documentary Leigh-Anne: Race, Pop and Power.
 As this group and these artists are far more popular in their native country the U.K., I’ll give a brief rundown on who they are and what the situation is.

-What followed was actually that Jesy decided to embark on a solo career, starting with a single titled “Boyz” inspired from Diddy’s famous “Bad Boy for Life” and featuring Nicki Minaj, who also previously collaborated with Nelson and the rest of Little Mix for their song “Woman Like Me”.
-Many fans noted how dark Jesy’s skin looked, her lips, her curly hair and called her out for blackfishing in a video heavily using Black culture.
+What followed was actually that Jesy decided to embark on a solo career, starting with a single titled “Boyz” inspired by Diddy’s famous “Bad Boy for Life” and featuring Nicki Minaj, who also previously collaborated with Nelson and the rest of Little Mix for their song “Woman Like Me”.
+Many fans noted how dark Jesy’s skin looked, her lips, and her curly hair and called her out for blackfishing in a video heavily using Black culture.
 Others agreed that Jesy was also fetishizing a very stereotypical portrayal of Black men in her song (“I like them tattoos, them gold teeth”).

 Jesy’s Response to the Blackfishing Allegations